Mogli12/VehicleControlAddon/README.md

 # KeyboardSteer for Farming Simulator 2019

 ## Status
 As already announced I plan to pause or stop modding for FS.
-As my present I added a small gearbox simulation.
+As my farewell present I added a small gearbox simulation.
 Have fun.

 ## Motivation
 Although I have a steering wheel, but almost always play with the keyboard.
 On winding roads, I am again and again landed in the ditch in front of nights or power poles.